We, the Irish people, will have the final say on national policy whenever we feel it is necessary to do so, in the interests of the common good

-1) THE PEOPLE'S ASSEMBLY
+STEP 1 - THE PEOPLE'S ASSEMBLY

-2) THE PEOPLE'S REFERENDUM
+STEP 2 - THE PEOPLE'S REFERENDUM

 WHAT is the problem?

-The Irish political system used in Ireland is known as Representative Democracy.
-This means the power and decision-making process is entirely in the hands of representatives who are elected by the people once every five (5) years.
+The Irish political system used in Ireland today means the power and decision-making process is entirely in the hands of representatives who are elected by the people once every five (5) years.
 However, this system also allows governments to make decisions against the will of the same people who elected and entrusted them to manage the country on their behalf.
 Promises are made to constituents and then, when elected, governments renege and implement policies and laws irrespective of the views and against the will of the people of Ireland.
 The problem is further exacerbated by a whip system that requires an elected representative to vote according to the party of which they are members.
 They do this regardless of the will of the constituency they were elected to represent.

-3 Citizen Empowerment
+3 Lack of Citizen Empowerment

 WHO can fix this problem?